 The engine cycles for some cranes may not be compatible with diesel particulate filters and will be unable to comply with ADR 80/04 - Emission Control for Heavy Vehicles.
-The department will accept engines that comply with EU Stage V or US Tier 4 Final emission requirements as being substantially compliant to ADR 80/04 and suitable for use on a public road in Australia.
+The department will accept engines that comply with EU Stage V or US Tier 4 Final emission requirements as being substantially compliant to ADR 80/04 and suitable for use on a public road in Australia, provided the application includes a letter of in-principle support as detailed above.

-Note: When applying for a crane under the vehicle type approval pathway, the national road vehicle standards that apply to the crane will be the 'new models' ADR applicability dates.
+Note: When applying for a new approval for a crane under the vehicle type approval pathway, the national road vehicle standards that apply to the crane will be the 'new models' ADR applicability dates.